 This is usually measured in hours or days.
 It represents maintenance work that is due but has not yet been completed.
 Over time you want to see a maintenance backlog that remains about the same or is reducing.
 As a maintenance manager you need to have a good idea of your work order backlog and the trend over time.
 Big jumps in your maintenance backlog need to be investigated.
 It can be due to planned maintenance work.
 For example a seasonal shutdown where you have much equipment to maintain.
 Or planned maintenance keeps getting delayed due to schedule conflicts or other reasons.

 If this maintenance is not critical you may want to close such work orders and reschedule the maintenance to a later date.
 Waiting for critical spare parts or supplies can also delay work order completion.
 This results in an increased maintenance backlog.
 Talk with vendors and suppliers to get parts and supplies delivered when needed.
 Consider other suppliers if existing suppliers cannot meet your needs.

-- Work order completion percent: This represents what percentage of work orders scheduled in a period have been completed or closed.
-Again you should not see major changes in this percentage over time.
+This represents what percentage of work orders scheduled in a period have been completed or closed.
+You should not see major changes in work order completion percent over time.
 It should track work order backlog in its trend.
 If there is a difference, for example work order backlog is steady but completion percent is falling – you may have a problem!
 It means that smaller jobs (most probably preventive maintenance checks) are not being done.
 Hence there is less impact on the backlog but a big impact on the completion percent.
 Dropped preventive maintenance checks will most probably come back to bite you in the future when equipment breaks down.